Returned to England

 Aircraft Archeology: Mosquito Crash Site in the Dutch Countryside

 During the night of 27 April 1944 a de Havilland Mosquito night attack fighter from 613 Squadron was airborne for a raid on the German fighter airfield at Vliegbasis Twenthe (Dutch: Twente Airbase) in the eastern border area of the Netherlands.
 The Mosquito was on an intruder mission, a low-altitude strafing/bombing run on a fighter base in the darkness.
-Coming in low and from the east the Mosquito was only two kilometers from the Luftwaffe base when (according to local accounts) search lights were switched on and anti-aircraft fire began, blinding Flight Sergeant R. J. E. Adey and his copilot K. J. Pinnell, who were brought down into the trees in the Haagse Bos (Dutch: Haagse Woods), both men dying during the crash
+Coming in low and from the east the Mosquito was only two kilometres from the Luftwaffe base when (according to local accounts) search lights were switched on and anti-aircraft fire began, blinding Flight Sergeant R. J. E. Adey and his co-pilot K. J. Pinnell, who were brought down into the trees in the Haagse Bos (Dutch: Haagse Woods), both men dying during the crash

 613_Squadron_Mosquito_FB.VI_at_RAF_Lasham_June_1944